Alibaba – increasing investment in AI and cloud: BABA price targets at 145 and 180 USD in 2026

-This article examines Alibaba Group Holding Limited, outlining its main revenue sources and providing a fundamental analysis of Alibaba Group (BABA), as well as a technical analysis of BABA shares, forming the basis for the Alibaba stock forecast for 2025.
+This article examines Alibaba Group Holding Limited, outlining its key revenue sources, providing a fundamental analysis of Alibaba Group (BABA), and presenting a technical analysis of BABA shares, which forms the basis for the Alibaba Group stock price forecast for 2026.

 About Alibaba Group Holding Limited